 Do you ever pull out your holiday decorations to discover some looking worn, broken or needing repairs?
 And, I’m not just talking about lights not working, LOL!
-Before packing them away last year, I finally got around to updating and refreshing my Christmas wreaths as I had envisioned them.
+Before packing them away last year, I finally got around to updating and refreshing my Christmas wreaths.

 That amounted to 12 faux evergreen wreaths in need of some degree of holiday love.
-Eleven of the wreaths are displayed outside on the front of my Georgian Colonial style home.
-One large Christmas wreath adorns the front door.
-Ten more hang from ribbon on the outside of windows.
+Ten hang from ribbon on windows in the front of our Georgian Colonial style home.
+One larger Christmas wreath adorns the front door.

-All the wreaths are exposed to harsh winter elements — wind, snow, rain, ice and strong sun exposure.
-Dry rot is another problem; from storing holiday decorations in the attic over many years.
+Most are exposed to harsh winter elements — wind, snow, rain, ice and strong sun exposure.
+Dry rot is another problem; from storage in the attic.
 Over time, ribbon and bows fade, become stiff, crack and tear.
 Florist wire rusts.
-And, faux evergreen wreaths begin to drop “needles” just like live greens.
+And, faux evergreen wreaths begin to drop needles like live greens.

 In this post, I illustrate how I decorated a chandelier in my dining room for the fall season.